The health benefits of chia seeds have made people consider them a superfood.

 What Are Chia Seeds?

-Scientifically known as Salvia hispanica, chia seeds are considered to be one of the few superfoods nature has bestowed us with.
+Scientifically known as Salvia hispanica, chia seeds are considered to be one of the few superfoods nature has bestowed upon us.
 Originating in Mexico, and dating back to the Mayan and Aztec cultures, these seeds are known for their richness in omega-3 fatty acids, fiber, protein, antioxidants, and calcium.
+They also act as a natural laxative.

 It is believed that Aztec warriors consumed chia seeds for endurance.
 According to popular legend, one spoonful of chia seeds could sustain them for 24 hours.

 In the Mayan language, ‘chia’ means strength.
 The seeds are an unprocessed, whole-grain food that are absorbed by the body as seeds (1).
-Though originally used as equine feed, the benefits are found to extend to humans as well (2).
+Though originally used as equine feed, the benefits are found to extend to humans as well.

 Why Are Chia Seeds Good For You?